In early 2012, I started to see some chatter online about the ketogenic diet as a potential anti-cancer diet.

-I am perfectly ok with being proven wrong, and if so, I will freely admit it, but it will be at least 10 years before we know if this really works for people, long-term.
+I am perfectly ok with being proven wrong, and if so, will freely admit it, but it will be at least 10 years before we know if this really works for people, long-term.

-The following article, which first appeared on Natural Health 365, is highly recommended for anyone who wants perspective on the ketogenic diet vs. carbohydrate-rich therapies that involve fruit, juicing, etc.
+The following article, which first appeared on Natural Health 365, is highly recommended for anyone who wants perspective on the ketogenic diet vs. carbohydrate-rich therapies that involve lots of fruits and vegetables, juicing, etc.

 Enter Dr. Nicholas Gonzalez.